Jtomage/Seshat/README.md

 A File Manager

-Will be switching over to material ui as it has a better tree component
+~~Will be switching over to material ui as it has a better tree component~~

 https://mui.com/x/react-tree-view/

+Switched over to material UI